 Bring a laptop or notebook to take notes and use for exercises.
-We’ll meet for one, three-hour session and cover the basics.
+We’ll meet for one, three-hour session and explore a range of exercises and creative strategies.
 This class is for beginning and intermediate writers.
-There will be cookies!

 The Welcome to the BARN Writers' Studio is designed for members.
 Before attending one of these sessions, be sure you are a BARN member and have obtained your fob for entry into BARN.